rlunde/writertoys/devlog.md

 the database URI from app.secret_config.
 I want that to be in an environment variable, but I'll figure that out later.

+Baby steps today -- need to finish updating login html.
+Also, figure out where to user g.user and where to use current_user.